Lens-Induced Glaucoma

 Postoperative and Rehabilitation Care

 Stringent IOP monitoring and tapering of pressure-lowering medications are the cornerstones of glaucoma management.
 Regular fundus evaluation with perimetry is recommended.
-Visual rehabilitation includes refraction at four to six weeks with appropriate distance and near prescription.
+Visual rehabilitation includes refraction at 4 to 6 weeks with appropriate distance and near prescription.

 Deterrence and Patient Education

-The children suffering from syndromes linked with EL should be screened early for potential lenticular subluxation.
-Regular IOP monitoring and refraction are needed for these patients.
+Children suffering from syndromes linked with EL should be screened early for potential lenticular subluxation.
+These patients also need regular IOP monitoring and refraction.

-The elderly population must have easy access to health facilities.
-They should be screened regularly for the development and progression of senile cataracts, with treatment being offered to them before the development of MSC and corresponding LIG.
+The elderly must have easy access to health facilities.
+They should be screened regularly for the development and progression of senile cataracts, and treatment should be offered before the development of MSC and corresponding LIG.

 Enhancing Healthcare Team Outcomes